The Atmos Junior is a very small and lightweight portable vape pen made for concentrate/wax use.

 I’ve had my Atmos for less than 6 months and the unit has already stopped charging completely and the heating element no longer gets hot enough to vape any materials.
 The LED light indicator on the bottom is absolutely worthless.
 It just turns on and off when it feels like it.
 There’s no indication of whether the unit is actually heating up or not.
 I can’t recommend this unit because there are many other options out there that will perform much better than Atmos Raw Jr.

-If you are looking for a portable dry herb vaporizer I recommend checking out my best dry herb vaporizer page which is updated constantly and reflects all of the new vaporizers for 2016.
+If you are looking for a portable dry herb vaporizer I recommend checking out my best dry herb portable vaporizer page which is updated constantly and reflects all of the new vaporizers currently on the market.
+You can also see all of my portable vaporizer reviews for more options.

 Hey guys Buzz here with VaporizerWizard.com.
 Today I will be going over the Atmos Raw Junior.
 The list price at the time of this video is $99.99.
 You can click the link below in the about section to get the current price.
 The Atmos junior is one of the smallest pen vaporizers.
 Although, I use that term loosely because its more of an electronic pipe.
 I’ll get more into this later.